|A Taste of Southern California|

 Costa Mesa (7mi/11km; 15 min).
 Toast all of your great shopping finds from massive South Coast Plaza at Charlie Palmer at Bloomingdale’s .
 The wine list at the stylish bar is one of the best in “the O.C.”
 For more information: Costa Mesa Conference and Visitor Bureau .

 Temecula (73mi/117km; 1 hr 25 min).
 Head inland to Southern California wine country, where you’ll find abundant wine-tasting opportunities along Rancho California Road.
 Have lunch with a view at the Pinnacle Restaurant , Falkner Winery’s hilltop dining room.
-For more information: Temecula Valley Convention and Visitors Bureau .
+For more information: Visit Temecula Valley .

 La Jolla (64mi/103km; 72 min) Back along the coast, hit the boutiques and galleries in this luxe seaside village.
 George’s at the Cove offers a little something for everyone: a contemporary dining room for farm-to-table cuisine, a chef-driven room for changing menus, and a casual bistro for classic American fare.
 For more information: San Diego Convention and Visitors Bureau .